Easy Eggless Sheet-Pan Pancakes

 • Preheat oven to 425º F (218º C) and lightly grease a 10 × 15 inch or 13 x 18 inch (25 x 38 cm or 33 x 45 cm) rimmed baking sheet.

-• Combine the flour, baking powder, baking soda, salt, and sugar in a medium bowl and stir using a balloon whisk to combine.
+• Combine the flour, baking powder, baking soda, salt, and sugar in a medium bowl, then stir with a balloon whisk to thoroughly combine.

-• Add the wet ingredients: buttermilk, melted butter, and vanilla, and mix until combined.
+• Add the wet ingredients — buttermilk, melted butter, and vanilla — and mix until well combined.
 Let the batter rest for 5 – 10 minutes.

-• Spread batter into the prepared baking sheet.
+• Spread the batter evenly onto the prepared baking sheet.
 Top with optional add-ons, if using

 • Bake for 10-12 minutes, until golden brown and a toothpick comes out clean.